Okera’s platform can successfully implement fine grained access control for Azure Databricks and the full tutorial below will show you how.

 Once the crawl is complete, the hospital_discharge dataset is now registered in the healthcare database.
 Let’s take a look at the dataset.

 Notice the blue pills next to “Tags on columns.”
 These are the tags applied using the auto-tag feature.
 We are currently logged in as an administrator, which allowed us to register this dataset.
 Now let’s preview the dataset.

-Create Data Access Policy
+Creating a Azure Data Access Control Policy

 The next step is to define an access policy for our hospital_discharge dataset.
 We will allow any healthcare data analyst to view our dataset using several de-identification types.
 Let’s start with our healthcare_analyst_role and “Add new permission”.